Haptic Visuality in Film: Definition, Theory, Examples

 Suture Theory in Film: Definition, Method, Examples

-Reading Time: 10 minutesOverview Suture theory explains how a film can guide the spectator into a stable viewing position through the way shots connect.
-The classic place to see this is in dialogue coverage, where cuts keep attention on who is looking, who is addressed, and what counts as the “right” next image.
-The central question is simple:… Continue reading Suture Theory in Film: Definition, Method, Examples
+Reading Time: 11 minutesOverview Suture theory explains how a film can guide the spectator into a stable viewing position through the way shots connect.
+The concept began with Jacques-Alain Miller in Lacanian psychoanalysis and was adapted to cinema by the Cahiers du cinéma critic Jean-Pierre Oudart in his 1969 essay “La suture,” then developed by Stephen Heath and… Continue reading Suture Theory in Film: Definition, Method, Examples

 Cognitive Film Theory: Definition, History, and Method

-Reading Time: 12 minutesOverview Cognitive film theory studies how the spectator understands a film moment by moment.
-It focuses on the viewing tasks the spectator performs while watching: noticing cues, building a sense of space, forming expectations, updating beliefs, and tracking what is at stake in a scene.
-The central question is simple and academic at the same… Continue reading Cognitive Film Theory: Definition, History, and Method
+Reading Time: 13 minutesOverview Cognitive film theory studies how the spectator understands a film moment by moment.
+It emerged in the late 1980s through theorists such as David Bordwell and Noël Carroll, who rejected psychoanalytic models in favour of the viewer as an active, rational perceiver.
+It focuses on the viewing tasks the spectator performs while watching: noticing… Continue reading Cognitive Film Theory: Definition, History, and Method

 Apparatus Theory in Film: Definition, History, Method, and Examples

-Reading Time: 14 minutesOverview Definition: Apparatus theory is a film theory approach that studies how cinema’s technical setup and viewing situation place the viewer in a structured spectator position.
-In this view, the screen does more than present images.
-It also organizes how the viewer looks, what the viewer can know, and which assumptions can begin to feel… Continue reading Apparatus Theory in Film: Definition, History, Method, and Examples
+Reading Time: 15 minutesOverview Definition: Apparatus theory is a film theory approach that studies how cinema’s technical setup and viewing situation place the viewer in a structured spectator position.
+It was developed by French theorist Jean-Louis Baudry in two 1970s essays and extended by Christian Metz through Lacanian psychoanalysis; Baudry famously compared the cinema spectator to the prisoners… Continue reading Apparatus Theory in Film: Definition, History, Method, and Examples

 What Is the Male Gaze in Film?
 Definition +How Movies Use It